 Mission

-Our mission is to make advanced conversation and content tools—chatbot, search, voice, and image generation—available in a way that is safe, transparent, and broadly useful.
-We build these capabilities directly, and we also consider our mission fulfilled if our work enables others to offer trustworthy, high-context assistants to their users.
+Our mission is to make advanced conversation and content tools— chatbot, search, voice, and image generation—available in a way that is safe, transparent, and broadly useful.

 1) Broadly distributed benefits

-We will use any influence we gain over deployment to favor wide access, practical usefulness, and fair outcomes, and to avoid enabling uses that cause harm, concentrate control, or erode trust.
+We use any influence we gain over deployment to favor wide access, practical usefulness, and fair outcomes—avoiding uses that cause harm, concentrate control, or erode trust.

 2) Long-term safety